Foxh0und/MCSC/merchandise.md

 - MCSC Stubby Holder $5
 - **NEW** MCSC Beanie - $30  FREE postage for orders of 2 or more. *depending on your location.
 - MCSC Face Mask - 3 for $15
+- MCSC Thermos with temperature indicator.
+500ml size. $15 each plus P&P or buy two for $25 with FREE postage (depending on your location)

 To make a purchase, please send us an [email](mailto:admin@chelseafcinmelbourne.com.au).